onqtam/headjack/src/feeds_indexes_algorithms.md

 promotion of videos will no longer be dominated just by the recommendation algorithm - when an influencer comments on a video his followers will see it and watch the said video too

-We will be able to study the effects of recommendation algorithms for virality because all content has an interface where it came from
+We will be able to study the effects of recommendation algorithms for virality because all content has an application where it came from

-Interfaces will compete on the algorithms they let people use to filter and sort information - to look for signal through the noise.
+Applications will compete on the algorithms they let people use to filter and sort information - to look for signal through the noise.